 Two (2) years of the General Experience must have been in a lead capacity guiding the activities of professional forensic science laboratory personnel.

-Note: For State Employees, this is interpreted at the level of Forensic Science Examiner 2.
+NOTE: : For state employees, this experience is interpreted at the level of a Forensic Science Examiner 2.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training in forensic science, criminalistics, applied genomics, biochemistry, genetics, molecular and cell biology or a closely related field may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.